Creating a belly band, sometimes referred to as a mid-section trim, is easy using the Make Room Molding Polyline edit tool or the various Trim tools.

 Open Below is a unique Room Type which has no floor platform and can be used for defining an open area in the floor below for a loft.

-If the program is unable to determine where you need an attic wall it is possible to manually draw a wall where needed and specify it as an attic wall.
+If the program is unable to determine where you need an attic wall, then manually draw the wall where it is needed and specify it as an Attic Wall in its Specification dialog.

 It is possible to duplicate all objects on a floor including walls, doors, windows, and furniture by first selecting them with a marquee using the Edit Area tool, then Copy and Paste Hold Position onto the new blank floor to create an exact duplicate of the other level.